LiberTEM/LiberTEM/docs/source/install.rst

 -------

-The recommended method to install LiberTEM on Windows is based on `Miniconda 64 bit with Python version 3.6, 3.7 or 3.8 <https://www.anaconda.com/distribution/>`_.
+The recommended method to install LiberTEM on Windows is based on `Miniconda 64 bit with a compatible Python version <https://www.anaconda.com/distribution/>`_.
 This installs a Python distribution.

 The installation and running of LiberTEM on Windows with the